mvolkmann/blog/src/rust.md

 - generic
   - a parameterized type that enables storing and using multiple types of data
 - lifetime
-  - time period during which a variable can be access, starting when it is created and ending when it is freed (a.k.a dropped)
+  - the time period during which a variable can be accesses, starting when it is created and ending when it is freed (a.k.a dropped)
   - often associated with the scope of a particular code block
 - [macro](#macros)
   - a function-like construct whose name ends in `!` and generates code at compile-time
 - [module](#modules)
-  - set of related values such as constants and functions
+  - a set of related values such as constants and functions
 - package
   - `cargo` feature for building, testing, and sharing crates
-  - set of crates described by a `Cargo.toml` file
+  - a set of crates described by a `Cargo.toml` file
   - contains any number of binaries and 0 or 1 library
 - panic
   - represents an unrecoverable error that causes a program to terminate,